Copyright and image theft

 All my images are copyrighted to me, Andrew Bartlett.
 I retain all copyright to my pictures.

-Do not reproduce any of my images from this site or those found on any and all news outlets.
+Do not reproduce any of my images from this site, or those found on any and all news outlets.
 This applies to any social media, including Facebook, Twitter, and You Tube.
 This isn't limited to these social media platforms.
 Reproduction online or in print is strictly prohibited.
 This also applies to watermarked images.

-It's a fundamental mistake to think any picture can used at will and free of charge.
-It leaves anyone who does it open to legal action, and the damages incurred will be far higher than that the license fee would have cost.
+Assume any picture seen online is copyrighted.
+It's a mistake to think any picture can be used at will and free of charge.
+It leaves anyone who does it open to legal action.
 Copyright infringements are serious offences.
-Reproducing them without a license is image theft and copyright violation.
+Reproducing them without a license is image theft.

-Over the last 3 days, I've made 10 DMCA complaints to You Tube for those using my pictures in their videos, without asking or payment.
+Since last month, I've made 12 DMCA complaints to You Tube, Twitter, Facebook and Instagram for those using my pictures in their videos, without permission or payment.
+All have been removed, and those responsible have copyright strikes on their account.

 I've been scanning videos of Oakwood Theme Park, specifically Hydro/Drenched, and it's unbelievable the copyright infringements I've found going back the last 2 years, some in the US.
 One recently by a UK theme park channel with 400K followers.